mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 79:
+Fixed a bug with TEs changes to the camuflages.
+TE finds many more camouflages now.

+## version 78:
 Lots a new stuff!

 Added ability to scale exported UV map.